 Stunned opponents do no damage.
 Neither do Paralyzed opponents.

-- Touch of Death (lev 22) – What’s better than killing the enemy outright?
+- Touch of Death (lev 32) – What’s better than killing the enemy outright?
+Well, heavy damage anyway.

 This section, and the parts below, will mostly focus on Windweaver Monks, since they’re the best choice for general leveling.

 - Agility is your #1 stat (Windwalker or Brewmaster.)
-You have no use for Int, Strength, or Spirit.
+You have no use for Int or Strength.
 They’re useless to you.

 - Stamina is your health.
 If you find yourself getting beaten up too often then either find gear with more Stam or buy some Stam enchants off the Auction House (they’re often pretty cheap.)
 You can also get Stam scrolls and potions.